-BIS™ monitoring provides valuable information about the patient status to help clinicians address each patient’s unique anesthetic requirements.
+BIS™ monitoring technology provides information about patient status to help clinicians address each patients anaesthetic requirements.
+This may be valuable for:

 How does our sensor technology work to capture the low-voltage EEG signal?